cparsania/FungiExpresZ/README.md

 ## Overview

-FungiExpresZ is an R-shiny package to analyse and visualize gene expression data.
-It allows user to visualize his/her own data as well as more than 13,000 pre processed SRA fungal gene expression data.
-User can even merge his/her own data with given SRA data to perform combined analysis and visualizations.
-There are total 12 different data exploratory visualizations and 6 different GO visualizations user can generate.
-For more than 100 different fungal species GO analysis and GO visualizations can be performed.
-User can select set of genes directly from one of the scatter plot, line plot or heatmap and pass them for GO analysis and GO visualizations.
-Optionally, user can even input multiple gene groups and sample groups information for more complex visualizations.
+FungiExpresZ is a browser based user interface (develoed in R-shiny) to analyse and visualize gene expression data.
+It allow users to visualize their own gene expression data as well as more than 13,000 pre processed SRA fungal gene expression data.
+Users can even merge their data with SRA data to perform combined analysis and visualizations.
+Just uploading gene expression matrix (.txt file where rows are genes and column are samples), users can generate 12 different exploratory visualizations and 6 different GO visualizations.
+For more than 100 different fungal species, GO analysis and GO visualizations can be performed.
+Users can select set of genes directly from one of the scatter plot, line plot or heatmap and pass them for GO analysis and GO visualizations.
+Optionally, user can even upload multiple gene groups and sample groups to compare between them.

 ## 1\.
 Key features